 The Smart SearchTM feature automatically stores frequencies where activity is encountered on the current band.
 When Smart SearchTM is engaged, the transceiver quickly searches above and below your current frequency, storing active frequencies as it goes (without stopping on them even momentarily).
 These frequencies are stored in a special Smart SearchTM memory bank, consisting of 40 memories (20 above the current frequency, 20 below the current frequency).
+This feature available on the FM and AM modes.
 This feature is especially helpful when traveling, as you can instantly store active FM repeater frequencies without having to look up the frequencies in a reference book.

 - Set the SQL knob to the point where background noise is silenced.
 A typical setting, for effective Smart SearchTM operation, will be at 12 o'clock or slightly clockwise from this position. - 2.
-Set the transceiver into the operating configuration in which you wish to search (VFO, Memory, etc.).
-Usually, this will be the VFO mode. - 3.
+Set the VFO frequency on which you wish to begin the search (the Smart SearchTM feature is available on the VFO mode only). - 3.
 Press the [FUNC] key, as needed, to recall Operating Function Row 4 [SKP, SCN, DW, SCH], then press the [D](SCH) key to activate Smart SearchTM (the "SCH" icon will become bold on the display). - 4.
 Now press and hold in the [D](SCH) key for 1⁄2 second.
 The "SCH" icon will blink, and the FT-100 will sweep the current band once in each direction, starting on the current frequency.
 All channels where activity is present (up to 20 in each direction) will be loaded into the Smart SearchTM memories.
 Whether or not all 40 memories are filled, the search will stop after one sweep in each direction. - 5.
 Now you can turn the SELECT knob to select the Smart SearchTM memories. - 6.
-To disable Smart SearchTM operation, press the [D](SCH) key momentarily (the "SCH" icon will again become faint). - O Note that these memories are so-called "soft" memories; they will be lost if you initiate a new Smart SearchTM sweep of the band. - You can change the way in which Smart SearchTM sweeps the bandvia Menu #15.
+To disable Smart SearchTM operation, press the [D](SCH) key momentarily (the "SCH" icon will again become faint). - Note that these memories are so-called "soft" memories; they will be lost if you initiate a new Smart SearchTM sweep of the band. - Nenu #15.
 See page 86 for details on the scanning options.